 - Immediately after that, move everything to one side of the wok, and crack an egg to the other side.
 Break the egg yolk, let it cook for a few seconds, then cover the slightly runny egg with all the noodles.

 - Let the noodles sit for a few seconds, then mix the egg into the noodles.
-Remove from heat promptly.
+Add cooked beef back into the wok, stir to combine, then remove from heat promptly.

 - Repeat steps 8-12 for two more servings.